 In my opinion, style of shooting is the most important factor to consider when choosing your wedding photographer.
 It will affect how you experience your big day.
 After all, your wedding photographer will be spending a lot of time with you!
 Consider style of shooting for the non-portrait parts of the day.
 Do you want your photographer to pose you pretending to adjust your tie or veil and set you up in various poses and facial expressions, or do you want to get ready and naturally enjoy those moments?

 My photography style is mostly photojournalistic, but I will typically give my clients a tiny bit of direction here and there throughout the day.
 "Prompting" is how I refer to my gentle direction.
 I may, for instance, point the couple into the most flattering light, or ask the bride to spend a moment with her mother in front of the window, but what they do with the time that follows that prompt is entirely their own decision.
 They may laugh awkwardly, or they may start to cry when they make eye contact, but their natural emotions will come through and it's important for them to enjoy that time without my interference.

-Lighting is a third consideration to make.
+Lighting is another consideration to make.
 Does your photographer use only environmental light, or do they bring their own lighting setups?
 If much of your wedding will take place indoors, and your photographer only uses natural light or a simple on-camera flash, your photos will be a bit less dynamic, or more flat looking.

 Consider the two photos above.
 The first photo is of a great moment, but the second photo is more dramatically lit by an off-camera lighting setup.
 It's difficult to find words to describe why the second photo pulls you in a little more, but the lighting is the difference!